-Green Banana Curry - 3 With Yoghurt Sauce
+Green Banana Curry - 3 (Mrs. Rastogi’s) With Yoghurt Sauce

 Kachche Kele ki Lat-pati Sabji

-Green bananas (not plantains) make lovely curries, on their own or added to meat/fish etc. This is a simple dish from north India, the recipe comes from late Mrs. Vinodini Rastogi, my sister in-laws mum.
-The recipe says that the bananas should be green and firm, with not even a little hint of ripeness, but I have made it with bananas just a hint of yellowing, because that is the best you can get in supermarkets.
-I have discovered that the hint of developing sweetness in such bananas, actually add to the taste of the dish.
+Green bananas (not plantains) make lovely curries, on their own or added to meat/fish etc. This is a delicious yet easy recipe from north India, from late Mrs. Vinodini Rastogi, my sister in-laws mum.
+The recipe says that the bananas should be green and firm, with not even a little hint of ripeness, but I have made it with bananas with just a hint of yellowing, because that is the best you can usually get in UK supermarkets.
+I have discovered that the hint of developing sweetness in such bananas, actually add to the taste of the dish- Mamta.
 Serves 4

 500 gm. green bananas (not plantain), green and firm